skytap/well-architected-framework/security/edgenetworking.md

 *Figure 4 - Example Private Connection Scheme*

-When a PNC is used traffic between Skytap and the On-premises datacentre or other cloud providers should be encrypted at the edge of the environment using a Firewall to create the site-to-site connection or by using point to point encryption from a service mesh network.
+When a PNC is used traffic between Skytap and the On-premises data center or other cloud providers should be encrypted at the edge of the environment using a Firewall to create the site-to-site connection or by using point to point encryption from a service mesh network.
 Service